Case study 3

 Competitive analysis came next.
 Miro and Mural had advanced significantly during the COVID period and were already solving the core jobs the tool was trying to do, with greater capability and far less friction.

 At this point I had a strong sense the product was not viable.
 A recommendation without user evidence is an opinion, not a finding.
 I initiated user research.
-The Product Manager was new to the practice of speaking to users and did not initially see its value.
-I made the case and she agreed.
+The Product Manager was new to user research and did not initially see its value.
+I made the case and the PM agreed.

 I did not conduct the sessions and report back.
-I brought her in directly so she could hear from users firsthand.
+I brought the PM in directly to hear from users firsthand.
 Design managers in the built environment were not engaging with the tool rigorously.
-It was not meeting their needs.

 The difficult conversation